 - Lyngby, Denmark, Dedicated 1 May 1994 - IEEE Denmark Section

 Valdemar Poulsen, a Danish engineer, invented an arc converter as a generator of continuous-wave radio signals in 1902.
 Beginning in 1904, Poulsen used the arc for experimental radio transmission from Lyngby to various receiving sites in Denmark and Great Britain.
 Poulsen-arc transmitters were used internationally until they were superseded by vacuum-tube transmitters.

-Leskovac, Serbia, Dedicated 25 June 2005 -- IEEE Yugoslavia Section
+- Leskovac, Serbia, Dedicated 25 June 2005 - IEEE Serbia and Montenegro Section

 The Vucje hydroelectric plant began operation in 1903.
 It was the first in southern Serbia and the largest in the broader region.
 By transmitting alternating electric current of 50 Hz at 7000 volts -- high for the period -- over a distance of 16 km , it helped to transform the regional economy.
 It remained in continual use for more than a century.

 - Alexanderson Radio Alternator, 1904